 Promote active lifelong habits, developing social, physical and mental wellbeing through engagement in sport whilst embedding the Pembroke values of Wisdom, Curiosity, Generosity, Passion and Courage.

 Physical Education is important at Pembroke

-The UK government guidelines currently recommend that all young people between 5 and 18 years of age should take part in at least 60 minutes of physical activity per day, of which 30 minutes should be in school.
 High quality physical education inspires students to succeed and excel in competitive sport and activities.
 It provides opportunities for students to become physically confident in a way that supports their health and fitness.
 Opportunities to engage in sport build character and embeds our values of Courage, Generosity, Wisdom, Curiosity and Passion.
 Physical education at Pembroke aims to promote inclusive experiences that holds centrally the health and wellbeing of students.
-It enables them to develop a knowledge and understanding of their skills, capabilities and attributes that are necessary for mental, social and emotional wellbeing both now and in their futures.
+It enables them to develop a knowledge and understanding of their skills, capabilities and attributes that are necessary for mental, social and physical wellbeing both now and in their futures.
 Physical education enables students to make informed decisions, experience challenge, experience positive aspects of healthy living, establish a pattern of health and wellbeing that is sustained in adult life and they may perform at high levels in sport or prepare for a career in the health and leisure industry.

 Engaging in Physical Education contributes to achievement of the curriculum aims for all young people to become:

 Students who show courage to follow their dreams and life goals; by participating in new sports and activities, recognising their strengths in sport and committing to practice in order to improve; by challenging themselves to perform to the best of their ability.